Andrew Shaw (ice hockey): Playing style

 Shaw developed a reputation as an agitator for his aggressive play and verbal instigation while playing for the Chicago Blackhawks.
-He compared his playing style to Boston Bruins player Brad Marchand, whom he fought in the third game of the 2013 Stanley Cup Finals, by saying "We're both agitators.
+He compared his playing style to Boston Bruins player Brad Marchand, whom he fought in the third game of the 2013 Stanley Cup Final, by saying "We're both agitators.
 We both play physical and we're always chirping."
 Joel Quenneville, who coached Shaw in Chicago from 2011 to 2016, praised Shaw by stating, "You're not going to find the same ingredient that [Shaw] provides, whether it's the game-to-game consistency of being an agitator, net-front presence on your power play, good in the room, good on the bench, good on the ice, smart hockey player, makes plays, brings that nastiness you appreciate and comes ready to play every game."
 Shaw has also gained the nickname "Mutt" from some of his teammates and fans regarding his rough style of play.

 Shaw also performs an intricate warm-up ritual which he has practiced before every period since 2009.
 As part of his routine, Shaw strikes his shin pads approximately seven times with his hockey stick, practices fore and back-hand face-off draws, twirls his hockey stick in his hands, plants the knob-end of his stick onto the ground, and then walks in a circle around it.